lightscript/lightscript.org/pages/docs/docs.md

 ### Traditional `for-in`

-If you wish to iterate over all keys of an object without a `hasOwnProperty` check, use `for-in` with `const`, `let`, `var`, or `now`:
+If you wish to iterate over all owned _and inherited_ keys of an object, use `for-in` with `const`, `let`, `var`, or `now`:

     for const k in obj: